-On November 17, 2022, the Company closed its IPO, pursuant to which it issued and sold 7,550,000 shares of its common stock at a public offering price of \$12.50 per share.
+On November 17, 2022, the Company closed its IPO, pursuant to which it issued and sold 7,550,000 shares of its common stock at a public offering price of \$12.50 per share for gross proceeds of \$94.4 million.
 In connection with the IPO, the Company granted the underwriters a 30-day option to purchase 1,132,500 additional shares of common stock.
 On December 14, 2022, the underwriters partially exercised the option to purchase 1,035,540 additional shares.
-The sale pursuant to the exercise of the underwriters' option to purchase additional shares is expected to close on December 16, 2022, upon which the Company will issue 1,035,540 shares of common stock for anticipated gross proceeds of \$12.9 million.
-The Company estimates the aggregate net proceeds from the IPO, including the exercise by the underwriters of their option to purchase additional shares, will be approximately \$99.8 million, after deducting underwriting discounts and commissions of \$7.5 million, but before deducting offering expenses payable by the Company, which are estimated to be \$2.9 million.
+The sale pursuant to the exercise of the underwriters' option to purchase additional shares closed on December 16, 2022, upon which the Company issued 1,035,540 shares of common stock for gross proceeds of \$12.9 million.
+The Company received aggregate net proceeds from the IPO, including the exercise by the underwriters of their option to purchase additional shares, of \$99.8 million, after deducting underwriting discounts and commissions of \$7.5 million, but before deducting offering expenses payable by the Company of \$3.6 million.